Vlatko Stefanovski

-Vladimir "Vlatko" Stefanovski (Влатко Стефановски /mk/; born January 24, 1957) is a Macedonian ethno-rock jazz fusion guitar virtuoso.
+Vladimir "Vlatko" Stefanovski (Влатко Стефановски /mk/; born January 24, 1957) is a Macedonian ethno-rock guitar virtuoso.

 Biography

 Vlatko was born into a typical theatrical family.
 His parents, as artists, often traveled, so soon Stefanovski moved to Skopje, in the neighborhood Taftalidze.
 Vlatko Stefanovski lives with his family (consisting of daughter Ana and son Jan) in Skopje.
 His son (Jan Stefanovski) is a drummer in V.S.Trio (from 2019).

 Born in Prilep on 24 January 1957, he started playing guitar at the age of 13.
 Stefanovski was one of the founding members of Leb i sol with whom he recorded 13 albums between 1978 and 1991.
 He currently splits his time playing with his VS Trio, in an acoustic partnership with Miroslav Tadić or composing for film and theatre.
 Dramatist Goran Stefanovski was his older brother.

 Stefanovski has played a wide variety of guitars, including a Gibson SG, Gibson Nighthawk, Scala VS-1(custom), Scala VSTII (custom), a Fender Stratocaster - heavily modified with Schecter and Radulović parts, a Telecaster, a Radulović super-strat and a Pensa-Suhr super-strat.
 The influence of ethnic and folk music of Southeastern Europe and more specifically of the Music of North Macedonia are recognizable in his occasional use of odd meters (5/4, 7/8) and non-traditional scales (e.g. the Phrygian dominant scale).

 He played the guitar solo in the song "Za Milion Godina" by YU Rock misija, the former Yugoslav contribution to Bob Geldof's Band Aid.